piglet-lang/piglet/README.md

 ## Docs

-There is some more scattered information under [[doc]].
+There is some more scattered information under [doc](doc/).
 It's a bit of a hodgepodge mess at the moment.

 ## What's not there yet